-- (1) Under the terms of our 2014 Plan, the number of shares of our common stock reserved for issuance under our 2014 Plan will automatically increase on January 1 of each year through January 1, 2025 by a number of shares equal to (i) 4% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year or (ii) a lesser amount determined by our Board of Directors.
-Under the terms of our ESPP, the number of shares of our common stock reserved for issuance under our ESPP will automatically increase on January 1 of each year through January 1, 2025 by a number of shares equal to the lesser of (i) 1% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year; (ii) 2,000,000 shares; or (iii) an amount determined by our Board of Directors elected not to increase the number of shares of our common stock reserved for issuance under our ESPP in January 2021.
-On January 1, 2021, the number of shares of our common stock reserved for issuance under our 2014 Plan was increased by an additional 2,647,764 shares. - (2) Includes the 2014 Plan and the ESPP.
-163,051 shares under column (c) are attributable to the ESPP. - (3) As of December 31, 2020, we did not have any equity compensation plans that were not approved by our stockholders.
+- (2) The weighted average exercise price excludes restricted stock units, which have no exercise price. - (3) Under the terms of our 2014 Plan, the number of shares of our common stock reserved for issuance under our 2014 Plan will automatically increase on January 1 of each year through January 1, 2025 by a number of shares equal to (i) 4% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year or (ii) a lesser amount determined by our Board of Directors.
+Under the terms of our ESPP, the number of shares of our common stock reserved for issuance under our ESPP will automatically increase on January 1 of each year through January 1, 2025 by a number of shares equal to the lesser of (i) 1% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year; (ii) 2,000,000 shares; or (iii) an amount determined by our Board of Directors.
+On January 1, 2022, the number of shares of our common stock reserved for issuance under our 2014 Plan and ESPP was increased by an additional 2,662,882 shares and 665,720 shares, respectively. - (4) As of December 31, 2021, we did not have any equity compensation plans that were not approved by our stockholders.